 Well, through anxious times, and far too long staring at a blank homepage, I decided it was time to pull the trigger.
 Add to Cart Pro was officially announced January 11, 2021, with the free version of “Enhanced AJAX Add To Cart for WooCommerce” being bumped to 2.0 with the addition of the Single “AJAX Add to Cart” block on the WordPress.org version!

 The Future of Add to Cart Pro

-With the idea first being used from a wholesale order form for Crank Sports, inc. this project has since been used on multiple custom builds by The Rite Sites.
+With the idea first being used from a wholesale order form for a warehouse business, this project has since been used on multiple custom builds by The Rite Sites.
 Maintaining the plugin with current versions of WooCommerce has always been a requirement of the project, and will be for the foreseeable future.
-We already have projects lined up that call for early expansion!
+We already have projects lined up that call for expansion!

 As more blocks are created, they will be published, especially more stylized blocks like masonry, grid, or menu display types with no additional css.
 Other expansions include CPT and further customized queries of objects to display.
 There are no shortages of ideas coming, and with the coming expansions of the Block Editor, I want to bring some of the ease of page builders, to block side!
 But, we want to create page builder integrations as well.
 You can submit an idea for the project here.